-You have injured the muscles or tendons that attach to the upper part of your back behind your chest.
-This injury is called a thoracic strain, thoracic sprain, or mid-back strain.
+A thoracic strain, which is sometimes called a mid-back strain, is an injury to the muscles or tendons that attach to the upper part of your back behind your chest.
+This type of injury occurs when a muscle is overstretched or overloaded.

-The main symptom is pain, especially with movement, such as during exercise.
+The main symptom of this condition is pain, especially with movement.
+Other symptoms include:

 HOME CARE INSTRUCTIONS